 Tanya: Great.
 You’ve been in the industry for a while now.
 How have you seen the issue of gender equity change over the time that you’ve been working?

-Tanya: How can organizations embed inclusion and diversity into their business efforts rather than making them what some might call an add-on or a nice-to-have element?
+Tanya: How can organisations embed inclusion and diversity into their business efforts rather than making them what some might call an add-on or a nice-to-have element?

 Céline: To me, it’s simply a business imperative.
-If talent is core to what you do as an organization, which is true for all organizations, then you need the best talent.
+If talent is core to what you do as an organisation, which is true for all organisations, then you need the best talent.
 And by definition, if you fish from a broader pond, you will get better talent.
 Also, the visible commitment of senior leaders is critical.
-You’re not going to change an organization without that, and so it’s incumbent upon all of us to really lead.
+You’re not going to change an organisation without that and so it’s incumbent upon all of us to really lead.

 Céline: It’s a real challenge.
 It starts with education and the types of programs that women graduate from.
 We need more women in STEM.
 We need more women to pursue scientific careers and also to pursue finance careers.
 Historically, we’ve done a really poor job of encouraging that sufficiently.
 I can tell you my own story.
 I’ll give you one example, but there are many along the way.
 My high school math teacher, who was a woman, when I told her I was going to apply to the most competitive math program in France, her answer to me was, “But you’ll have to work so hard you won’t even have time to wash your hair.”
 I'm pretty sure she didn’t say that to my male counterparts.
 It’s these little cuts along the way that end up shaking our confidence in our ability to go and pursue these careers and pursue this type of education.
 In the workplace, women take support roles and they need to be in strategic and revenue-generating functions.
 When you’re looking for a C-suite executive, you are going to expect that experience, for good reasons, right?
 And so, women need to give themselves those experiences so that they are prepared as well when those opportunities come up.